-Fullback's need to transition forward and support quickly, but also retreat upon losing the ball and play a more defensive roll.
-Only one should go forward at a time in order to maintain balance at the back.
+Wingers: Need to transition forward and support quickly, but also retreat upon losing the ball and play a more defensive roll, knowing the extra centre back adds more cover.
+Both wingers have the responsibility to maintain the width of the team.